Overshoot (population)

-In environmental science, the concept of overshoot means demand in excess of regeneration.
-It can apply to animal populations and people.
 Environmental science studies to what extent human populations through their resource consumption have risen above the sustainable use of resources.
-For people, "overshoot" is that portion of their demand or ecological footprint which must be eliminated to be sustainable.
+For people, "overshoot" is that portion of their demand or ecological footprint which must be eliminated to be sustainable, or the delta between a sustainable population and what we currently have.
 Excessive demand leading to overshoot is driven by both consumption and population.